DSparksUni/School-TD/Readme.md

 # School TD

 A tower defense game written in just plain c++, using a scratch-made game engine.
-No fancy game engines or gpu programming, just simple SDL2 and math.
+Nothing fancy, just simple SDL2 and math.

 ## Credits